-This property is owned by Rene Leriche and his wife Marie-José Leriche (sister of Anthony Perrin fra Carbonnieux) and is situated in Léognan commune, close to Domaine de Chevalier, Fieuzal and Malartic Lagraviere.
-There are 8.2 ha Sauvignon Blanc, 2 ha Semillon, 12.7 ha Merlot, 12 ha Cabernet Sauvignon and 1.1 ha Cabernet Franc.
-Red vines are 21 years old on average, while whites are 19 years old.
+This property is owned by Rene Leriche and his wife, Marie-José Leriche (sister of Anthony Perrin fra Carbonnieux).
+It is situated in Léognan commune, close to Domaine de Chevalier, Fieuzal, and Malartic Lagraviere.
+There are 8.2 ha Sauvignon Blanc, 2 ha Semillon, 12.7 ha Merlot, 12 ha Cabernet Sauvignon, and 1.1 ha Cabernet Franc.
+On average, red vines are 21 years old, while whites are 19.
 Both red and white wine is aged in 33% new oak for 12 months.
-Le Sartre produces splendid wines, which was confirmed at the tasting of 2010 reds/2011 whites at Couhins (see below).
+Le Sartre produces splendid wines, confirmed at the tasting of 2010 reds/2011 whites at Couhins (see below).
 This property was in the process of harvesting white grapes when I visited it.
 Harvested white grapes are kept overnight at 6-7˚ before pressing them.

 Picking white grapes at Le Sartre - 26th September 2012

 Tasting of 2010 red Pessac-Leognan and 2011 white Pessac-Leognan (both classified and not classified properties) at Chateau Couhins: